JoshuaKGoldberg/cspell-populate-words/README.md

 `cspell-populate-words` takes in any non-zero number of file globs to look at.
 The file globs are passed directly to the `cspell` CLI.

-For example, to look at all files, and opt into `.github/` dotfiles:
+For example, to look at all files, and opt into `.github/`:

 ```shell
 npx cspell \"**\" \".github/**/*\"